artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 $ touch Pod/Classes/GitDawg.h Pod/Classes/GitDawg.m
 ```

-Then we need to re-run `$ bundle exec pod install` to get it in Xcode.
-Open up the Xcode workspace for GitDawg and
+Then we need to re-run `$ bundle exec pod install` in the `Example` folder to get it in Xcode.
-let's fill in these files.
+Open up the Xcode workspace for GitDawg and let's fill in these files.
 These files are based on [AREmission.h][areh] and [AREmission.m][arem].
 For us, in a
 production app, `AREmission` has a few key responsibilities:

 1. Pass through the non-optional environment variables to expose in JS